 - Latest version of Microsoft Office Wilson CC offers free downloads of the

 latest version of Microsoft Office and

 Office 365 to all students and employees

-at: http://www.office.com/getOffice365.
+at: Get Office 365.

-- PDF reader download free at https://get.adobe.com/reader/.
-(Note: Uncheck the Optional Offers checkboxes at the Adobe Reader download site to avoid downloading unwanted software).
+- PDF reader download free at: Get

+Adobe Reader.
+(Note: Uncheck the

+Optional Offers checkboxes at the Adobe

+Reader download site to avoid downloading unwanted software).